ethanbond64/ipfs-versioner-extension/README.md

-# EveryChange
+# IPFS Versioner
-EveryChange is a chrome extension that records the changes of static content on the web.
+IPFS Versioner is a chrome extension that records the changes of static content on the web.
 The goal is to prevent misinformation and promote accountability on the web.

 # IDEA